ansible-community/operator-sdk-performance-testing/README.md

   - `helm`

 It is best to run each benchmark individually, in a clean Kind cluster, instead of running one after the other, to ensure the benchmark is as accurate as possible.

+### Running the tests on a generic Kubernetes cluster

+The `kind` Molecule test scenario manages a Kind instance, but the `default` scenario works with any functional Kubernetes cluster, as long as you can connect to it with a working `KUBECONFIG` file.

+As an example, you can run the tests against [Minikube](https://kubernetes.io/docs/tasks/tools/install-minikube/):

+  1. Start a Minikube instance: `minikube start --cpus 4 --memory 8g`
+  2. By default, Minikube adds its configuration to `~/.kube/config`, but if you override that path, make sure to `export KUBECONFIG=/path/to/overridden/kubeconfig`.
+  3. Run the benchmark with Molecule:

+     ```
+     OPERATOR_UNDER_TEST=ansible molecule test
+     ```

 ## How it works